li-rukun/li-rukun.github.io/content/authors/admin/_index.md

 ## About Me

-Rukun Li is a master's student majoring in Control Science and Engineering at Qilu University of Technology.
-His research focuses on stable locomotion control of quadruped mobile manipulators.
+I am Rukun Li (李如锟), a master's student majoring in Control Science and Engineering at Qilu University of Technology.
+My research focuses on stable locomotion control of quadruped mobile manipulators.